radamanthus/noisy_dj/README.md

-# noisy_dj
+# rails\_activejob\_example

-This is a minimalist Rails application created to test DelayedJob on Engine Yard Cloud.
+This is a minimalist Rails application created to test background workers on Engine Yard Cloud.
+Currently only DelayedJob is supported, but we'll update this to also support other ActiveJob backends like Sidekiq and Resque.

 ## Usage